Genitourinary Malignancies - Board Review Summary

 - Whole-gland dose escalation beyond about 80 Gy EQD2 has limited value.

-- FLAME is the cleanest positive dose-escalation study because it boosts the DIL rather than the whole gland.
+- FLAME is the cleanest positive dose-escalation trial because it boosts the DIL rather than the whole gland.

 - ASCENDE-RT improves biochemical control but causes major GU toxicity and no OS gain.